Coronavirus information and resources

 For more information, go to NIHB’s Coronavirus page.

 Indigenous Pact’s newly launched Support Center delivers COVID-19 updates, insights, and best practices sourced from We Care Daily Clinics (WCDC), an IP-managed facility operating throughout the crisis in Seattle.
-You can even send us your questions and chat with our team for rapid-response solutions.
+Submit questions or chat with their team for rapid-response solutions.

 In addition, you can go behind-the-scenes with experts on the WCDC staff for support in mitigating COVID-19 and operating under crisis in the Live Response Center.